dlguswo333/old.dlguswo333.github.io/_posts/2022-03-26-ts-satisfies-keyword.md

 Now we have both strict type checking and autocompletion. :)

-However, this solution is a little bit tedious.
+However, this solution is a little bit tedious with **runtime overhead** due to `asType` function calls.
 Luckily, Typescript is going to introduce `satisfies` keyword in the near future, ~~maybe in `4.7` version.~~